-- 1. Structure and Supervision addicts/alcoholics/persons with chronic mental illness respond well to structure and being supervised.
-They don't like it initially however when they remain in treatment, they automatically get better.
-After treatment, in order to thrive they need a similar environment in which they are held accountable and have to follow the rules.
-The relapse rate for people who immediately return home after treatment, usually relapse within the first 3 months of sobriety.
-It has a lot to do with a brain that is conditioned to react in addictive an way in the old environment. - 2.
-Positive rewards and negative consequences For the newly recovering person, positive rewards come in the form of family cohesiveness (being involved in family gatherings) or getting back some privileges (perhaps a phone or car).
-Negative consequences are identified in advance and may be also recorded in a contract.
-It is not done in the spirit of punishment, rather to help the addict to understand that relapse comes with consequences.
-It is a promise a family makes about not supporting addiction

-- 3. Frequent random drug testing and monitoring it is not advised that the family does testing however it is arranged through a sober living residence like a half-way house.
-If the addict is returning home, it should be arranged through outpatient treatment. - 4.
-Twelve Steps Programs the idea is that both recovering persons and family members engage in their own 12-step recovery programs.
+- STRUCTURE AND SUPERVISION Addicts/alcoholics/persons with chronic mental illness respond well to structure and being supervised.
+They don't like it initially, however when they remain in treatment, they automatically get better.
+After treatment, in order to thrive - they need a similar environment in which they are held accountable and have to follow the rules.
+The re-lapse rate for people who immediately return home after treatment usually relapse within the first 3 months of sobriety.
+It has a lot to do with a brain that is conditioned to react in an addictive way in the old environment. - 2 POSITIVE REWARDS AND NEGATIVE CONSEQUENCES For the newly recovering person, positive re-wards come in the form of family cohesiveness (being involved in family gatherings) or getting back some privileges (perhaps a phone or car).
+Negative consequences are identified in advance and may be recorded in a contract.
+It is not done in the spirit of punishment, but rather to help the addict to understand that relapse comes with consequences.
+It is a promise a family makes about not supporting addiction - 3 FREQUENT RANDOM DRUG TESTING AND MONITORING It is not advised that the family does testing however it is arranged through a sober living residence like a half-way house.
+If the addict is returning home, it should be arranged through outpatient treatment. - 4 TWELVE STEPS PROGRAMS The idea is that both recovering persons and family members engage in their own 12-step recovery programs.
 It is important to mention that Twelve Step involvement is central to long-term recovery.
-When the family gets involved, recovery success is higher. - 5.
-Recovery role models and mentors In the twelve steps meetings, it will be a circle of people they relate (by profession or family status).
+When the family gets involved, recovery success is higher. - 5 RECOVERY ROLE MODELS AND MENTORS In the twelve steps meetings, it will be a circle of people they relate (by profession or family status).
 To get a 12-step sponsor is crucial to working the 12 steps and have a role model to look up.
 Families benefit from getting Alanon sponsors.
-Both recovering person and family can find a recovery coach who can guide them through early recovery struggles and concerns.
-There is also a program called "Structured Family Recovery" that involves both recovering addict and family in collaborative recovery work. - 6.
-Modified Lifestyles Making lifestyle changes requires planning on the part of the addict.
+Both the recovering person and family can find a recovery coach who can guide them through early recovery struggles and concerns.
+There is also a program called "Structured Family Recovery" that involves both recovering addicts and family in collaborative recovery work.

+- 6 MODIFIED LIFESTYLES Making lifestyle changes requires planning on the part of the addict.
 Addicts in early recovery have to make changes in terms of living by their means and not relying on "magic money".
 They have to also make changes in day-to-day habits and behaviors since they spent a lot of time and energy using alcohol or other drugs.
 They need to ask themselves "What do I need to do differently to stay sober?"
-The family has to be mindful of not enabling entitlement and lack of change. - 7.
-Active management of relapse: During treatment stage, both patients and families are educated on early relapse warning signs.
+The family has to be mindful of not enabling entitlement and lack of change. - 7 ACTIVE MANAGEMENT OF RELAPSE: During treatment stage, both patients and families are educated on early relapse warning signs.
 It is a good practice that family members commit to a plan of action in case of relapse.
-It can be shared with the addicted family member prior his/her discharge from the treatment program. - Continuing Care approach a plan to address the chronic nature of addiction.
-It includes 12-step recovery ongoing support, sponsor, therapist, psychiatrist, and couple's therapist if applicable.
+It can be shared with the addicted family member prior to his/her discharge from the treatment program. - 8 CONTINUING CARE APPROACH: A plan to address the chronic nature of addiction.
+It includes 12step recovery ongoing support, sponsor, therapist, psychiatrist, and couple's therapist if applicable.